-A: Physicians have one of the highest suicide rates of any profession, and more than half of physicians know a physician who has either considered, attempted or died by suicide in their career.
+A: Physicians have one of the highest suicide rates of any profession.
+More than half of physicians and medical students, and nearly half of residents know of a physician or colleague or peer, respectively, who has ever considered, attempted or died by suicide.
 It's estimated that one million Americans lose their physician to suicide each year.
 By creating safe and accessible spaces where physicians feel comfortable talking about their mental health, we will reinforce that physicians can have struggles with mental health - just like everyone else - and engaging in open dialogue is the first step to getting the attention they need to seek care.